UMAprotocol/UMIPs/UMIPs/Add-Variable-Expiring-Multiparty.md

 The current implementation of the ExpiringMultiParty (EMP) contract accepts a fixed expiration at the time of creation, which cannot be modified.
 In our use case, we needed the Prelaunch DAO to be able to expire the contract at a specific unknown future time in response to unpredictable events and factors.
 With the Variable EMP contract proposed, the Prelaunch DAO will be able to expire the contract at a final price after a vote of token holders votes favorably.
 As a backup, the contract will still expire at the expiration time set at creation.

 ## Technical Specification
-The main contract that was modified is PricelessPositionManager.sol.
+The main contract that was modified is PricelessPositionManager.sol (Available here: https://github.com/PrelaunchFinance/VEMP/blob/main/contracts/PricelessPositionManager.sol).

 First, on line 92, we add a new variable: